steadramon/ESPGeiger/README.md

 By default `GEIGER_RXPIN` is set to GPIO13.
 By default `GEIGER_TXPIN` is set to GPIO12.

-In either Test Pulse or Test Serial modes you can connect PIN 12 and 13 together with a jumper wire, to emulate a Geiger counter from ESPGeiger itself.
+In either Test Pulse or Test Serial modes you can connect `GEIGER_RXPIN` and `GEIGER_TXPIN` together with a jumper wire, to emulate a Geiger counter from ESPGeiger itself.

 ## Setup and Config